Why won't my printer print this queue item? Using the queue inspector

 - Re-slice or re-add the item in a format the target printer can run.

-Every queue item can carry its own restrictions: allowed printers, allowed printer models, or allowed groups.
+Inspector labels: Not assigned, Model not assigned, Group not assigned.
+Every queue item can carry its own restrictions: allowed printers, allowed printer models, or allowed printer groups.
 If you (or an integration) pinned the item to specific printers or models, every other printer is excluded by design - even a perfectly capable one.

 What to change: